 By the end of Principles of Grammatical Analysis (a), students will be able to write a brief description of a grammatical topic; identify constituent structure, syntactic categories and grammatical relations within a sentence; analyze data in terms of a set of phrase structure rules and a lexicon; distinguish between indicative, imperative and interrogative sentences; distinguish between types of objects and obliques; and analyze the structure of noun phrases and verb phrases.
-Offered in Dallas, Texas at Graduate Institute of Applied Linguistics.
-GIAL course number is AL 4410a.
+Offered in Dallas, Texas at Dallas International University.
+DIU course number is AL 4410a.